Online estate agents

 |Purplebricks||£798 or £1,158 in central London (pay after 10 months or on completion)||

 |Tepilo||£495 (pay now), £795 (pay later)||

 |Yopa||£780 or £1,140 in some London postcodes (pay now or pay later with 0% finance*** option)||

 *Fees will vary depending on package chosen and whether fees are paid up front, on a monthly subscription, at a deferred later date or on completion.

 **Extras are paid for as part of a package or for a standalone fee.

 ***Applying for this will leave a 'soft' footprint on your credit file.
 This shouldn't affect your credit rating.

-Data correct as of 11 March 2016.
+Data correct as of 8th September 2016.
 Prices include VAT unless stated otherwise.
-An 'audio tour' is a narrated description of the features and benefits of your property shown alongside some images.
-An 'interactive floorplan' reveals images when you hover your mouse over each room.
 'Premium listings' on property portals are larger and include more pictures.
 'Sales progression' will cover the agency liaising between relevant parties once an offer has been accepted and providing you with updates.
 'Offer negotiation' covers the agency handling offers made by buyers.